igs-jcsilva-lab/ISCA/README.md

 - [MUMmer](http://mummer.sourceforge.net/manual/)
 - [Hierarchical Genome Assembly Tool](https://github.com/aalokaily/Hierarchical-Genome-Assembly-HGA)
 - [Scaffold Builder](https://github.com/metageni/Scaffold_builder)
-  * Note a slight, but necessary, modification to the default script needs to be made for this pipline.
+  * A slight, but necessary, modification to the default script needs to be made for this pipline.
 The new NUCmer call can be found [here](https://github.com/jmatsumura/Scaffold_builder/blob/master/scaffold_builder.py)